nextmv-io/community-apps/python-xpress-knapsack/README.md

 # Nextmv Python Xpress Knapsack

-Example for running a Python application on the Nextmv Platform using the Xpress solver.
+Example for running a Python application on the Nextmv Platform using the Xpress solver and community license.
 We solve a knapsack Mixed Integer Programming problem.

 1. Install packages.